njio7/pickups-tutorial/README.md

 Make the cylinder flat enough to resemble a coin shape and rotate it 90 degrees on the X axis.

 You can choose to either use the capsule collider provided with the cylinder or delete the capsule collider and create a sphere collider under "Add Component".
+For my demonstration, i will be deleting the capsule collider and replacing it with a sphere collider as it better fits the shape of the coin.

 To make sure the collider for the coin isn't too big, you can turn the size of it down to 0.5.
 Also make sure that the "Is Trigger" box is ticked.
 This lets the "player" interact with the coin and initiate an action.

 ![image](https://github.com/user-attachments/assets/fbe10a6d-de7e-40a2-8ab0-846359c1943f)

 After properly naming and creating your coin, drag it from the Hierachy (left of your screen) into the Assets folder (bottom of your screen).